griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 **Example 3** using Flows:

-Concurrently `merge` without limit on the number of simultaneously collected flows.
+Similar to `channelFlow`, concurrently `merge` without limit on the number of simultaneously collected flows.

-The `first` operator returns the first element emitted by the flow and then cancels flow's collection
+The `first` operator returns the first element emitted by the flow and then cancels flow's collection.

 ``` kotlin